Take pride in our differences & celebrate our similarities.

 What does your child learn at school each day?

 In addition to English and Mathematics, children are taught to develop their knowledge, skills and understanding in Science, Computing, History, Geography, Design Technology, Art, Music, Physical Education and Religious Education.
+In Phonics, we use Letters and Sounds.
 Additionally, French is taught in Key Stage 2 (Y3 - 6).

 To find out more about the curriculum your child is following please see the below: